Updated: Sep 20

-Bosnia and Herzegovina sometimes called Bosnia–Herzegovina and often known informally as Bosnia.
+Bosnia and Herzegovina is sometimes called Bosnia–Herzegovina and often known informally as Bosnia.

 Bosnia is a country in South and Southeast Europe, located within the Balkans.

 Bosnia and Herzegovina is bordered by Serbia to the east, Montenegro to the southeast, and Croatia to the north and southwest.

 It is not entirely landlocked; to the south, it has a narrow coast on the Adriatic Sea, which is about 20 kilometers (12 miles) long and surrounds the town of Neum.

 Reason for Naming

 The name is believed to have derived from the hydronym of the river Bosna coursing through the Bosnian heartland.